 Works In Color | Exhibition at FOAM 1 June - 13 September 2020

-I’ve wanted to see Maier’s work in person for ages, so I was very excited when FOAM announced they were exhibiting a part of her collection.
-I’m especially fond of her colour photographs, and this exhibition happened to showcase exclusively those, with more than 65 images spread across different rooms.
+I have wanted to see Maier’s work in person for ages, so I was very excited when FOAM announced they were exhibiting a part of her collection.
+I am especially fond of her colour photographs, and this exhibition happened to showcase exclusively those, with more than 65 images spread across different rooms.

 There was a small mirror on one of the gallery walls for visitors to take a selfie with in true Maier style.
 I couldn’t help but take advantage of this opportunity, of course.

 I thought the exhibition was nicely put together and well selected.
-I left the gallery with a new outlook on Maier and her work, having got to learn many interesting facts and background information I’d never known before.
+I left the gallery with a new outlook on Maier and her work.
 I also took home two postcards from the museum shop.

-To finish this writeup, I’d like to share a few pages from my photo book ‘Vivian Maier: Street Photographer’, to show a selection of some of my favourite black and white images.
+To finish this writeup, I am sharing a few pages from my photo book ‘Vivian Maier: Street Photographer’, to show a selection of some of my favourite black and white images.

 - Pages: 128